flatiron-school-curriculum/fizzbuzz-lisp/README.md

 Test suite is included in `fizzbuzz-tests.lisp`

-<a href='https://learn.co/lessons/fizzbuzz-lisp' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/fizzbuzz-lisp' title='Intro to Common Lisp and Fizzbuzz'>Intro to Common Lisp and Fizzbuzz</a> on Learn.co and start learning to code for free.</p>